mooreryan/rCRUXMini/README.md

 ---

 Plausible amplicon coordinates files have `subject_accession_version`, `subject_gi`, `unique_subject_taxonomy`, etc. This is because those are the subjects from the BLAST DBs that you searched against.

+---

+If the parent R process is killed...you will get ZOMBIE WORKERS!!!